Deuxmoi: The Mystery Gossip Queen Exposing Celebs During the Pandemic

 “It was the last day of work [in the office], and I said, ‘Hey guys—send me your celeb stories.’
 And it took off from there,” she recalls.

-There is, of course, the question of accuracy and legality.
+There is, of course, the question of accuracy, corroboration, fact-checking, and legality.
 Deuxmoi’s account regularly posts ass-covering disclaimers, and its Instagram bio reads, “Statements made on this account have not been independently confirmed.
 This account does not claim any information published is based in fact.”

 Thus far, she hasn’t received any legal threats from celebs.